Buffalo Chicken Casserole (Chicken and Rice Recipe)

 Then at the end, I stir in shredded cheddar, blue cheese crumbles, and some chopped green onion.

 Yet you will be amazed at the praise this dish receives… And the battle over the last few scoops of rice in the skillet.

-Buffalo Chicken and Rice Skillet not only makes a cozy dinner, it is a fabulous leftover to pack in school or work lunchboxes.
+Buffalo Chicken and Rice Casserole not only makes a cozy dinner, but it is also a fabulous leftover to pack in school or work lunch boxes.